Hurricane Harvey, 25,000-year Storm: Enhanced, or Caused by Climate Change?

 As of the 2013 IPCC report, Antarctica has now begun to lose ice (nearly as much as Greenland.)
 It was not because Antarctica suddenly began losing ice; the first publishing on Antarctic ice loss was in 1996.
 The reason is scientific certainty.
 We knew all along that Antarctica was losing ice, but the statistical certainty just wasn’t there.
 Like, we know the Russians were the ones that stole the ClimateGate emails.

 It is because of this certainty characteristic of science that virtually every climate impact we are seeing today is happening ahead of schedule: Arctic sea ice loss, Gulf Stream shutdown, beach erosion, polar subsea methane venting, high altitude and high latitude ecosystem collapse from insect attack, and the flip of Amazon from carbon sink to carbon source.
-All are happening decades to a century or more ahead of schedule, because scientific certainty could not say for sure that these things would happen as they have been happening, when these things were first published.
+All are happening decades to a century or more ahead of projections, because scientific certainty could not say for sure that these things would happen as they have been happening, when these things were first published.

 Harvey, The Jet Stream, The Polar Vortex, and The Jelly Roll